jemin777/ojava7.0/README.md

  It  also  supports obfuscation, Code Security, and it  is Learnable.It is  easy to learn.
 JAVA7.0   means   Jemin  Advanced  Virtual  Application.
 JAVA7.0   is  even   Advanced   than  Python Programming  language and  all programming Languages.
-OAKJAVA7(JAVA7.0)  will  replace Python programming language  in  Datascience  and  machine learning.
 OakJava7(JAVA7.0) Linux version  is  implemented  in  C/C++, Java,Dotweb3.0 at  year  2021.